-Graduates should qualify to sit for the State Board of cosmetic Arts examination.
+Graduates should qualify to sit for the State Board of Cosmetic Arts examination.
 Upon successfully passing the State Board exam, graduates will be issued a license.
 Employment is available in beauty salons and related businesses.

-Please Note: Plans are for the Cosmetology curriculum to begin fall semester 2008.
-The facility which will be used for the Cosmetology Laboratories are currently in the construction phase.
-Students will be able to register and take their general education required courses but will not be able to take any Cosmetology courses until the Laboratories facility is completed.
-Please check the Wake Tech online catalog for the latest details on the opening of the Cosmetology Laboratories facility.
+Please Note: Students will be able to register and take their general education required courses beginning fall semester 2008.
+The facility which will be used for the Cosmetology Laboratories is currently in the construction phase.
+Students will not be able to take any Cosmetology courses until the Laboratories facility is completed.
+The projected completion time for the Laboratories facility is August 2009.
+Please continue to visit the cosmetology website http://cosmetology.waketech.edu for more details.